MailTape/MailTape-v1/_posts/2022-04-03-Ursulas-Cartridges.md

 # MailTape's selection

 ## [Ursula's Cartridges](https://ursulascartridges.bandcamp.com/) - Wind Rider
 Sarah : **"**Love the trippy synth pickups with these watery basslines.
 The track is bounding with energy, brushing on rave aesthetics and 90's club nostalgia.
 As Ursula's Cartridges explains, this track was recovered from a 2005 sample created on his first computer via Techno eJay.
-Recovering and incorporating these old samples into Braindance served as a way to pay tribute to his older production days.**"**
+Ursula's Cartridges describes this process as particularly challenging given the drastic differences in 2005 and modern electronic programming, often making older digital synths or samples incompatible for transition.
+The efforts spent recovering and incorporating these older samples into Braindance served as a way to pay tribute to his older production days.**"**

 ## [Enraile](https://enrailekkr.bandcamp.com/) - Pale Memory
 Sarah: **"**Coming off of Enraile's 2022 album [Screentime](https://enrailekkr.bandcamp.com/album/screentime) (released just 2 days ago!), a release Enraile aptly dedicates to his computer.
 Love the playfulness of this track's synthwork.
 Building chord progressions from glitch samples, Enraile creates an electro world of synth spirals, taking us deeper into the vaporwave horizon with each measure.**"**